NaomiRozenberg/unit2_repo/Project/README.md

 <img width="617" alt="Screenshot 2023-12-14 at 13 29 42" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/fb9f9672-c8ea-4de5-ba52-7cf33bd9b40b">

+**Fig.9**

-## 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum.
+## 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standard deviation, minimum, maximum.

 In this program, we aim at providing the client with basic information such as maximum, mininum, mean.